 It is strongly recommended that at the start of each semester you produce a schedule of assignment submission dates for all modules so you can plan your workload over the semester.
 Coursework assignments are set early in each semester and include a guidance sheet which specifies the aims of the assignment, the characteristics of a good answer and, if appropriate, a word limit.
+Please see a copy of the department's policy on word limits on the programme eLearning Portal site.
 Please note that students should provide a word count with each assignment - this should be exclusive of tables, figures and bibliography.